Riesling: France

 In contrast to other Alsatian wines, Rieslings d'Alsace are usually not meant to be drunk young, but many are still best in the first years.
 Rieslings d'Alsace tend to be mostly very dry with a cleansing acidity.
 They are thick-bodied wines that coat the palate.
 These wines age exceptionally well with a quality vintage aging up to 20 years.
 This is beneficial since the flavours in an Alsace wine will often open up after three years, developing softer and fruitier flavours.
 Riesling is very suitable for the late harvest Vendange Tardive and the botrytized Sélection de Grains Nobles, with good acidity keeping up the sweetness of the wine.

-In addition to Muscat, Gewürztraminer and Pinot gris, Riesling is one of the acceptable varieties whose planting is allowed in Alsace grand cru sites.
+Riesling is one of the grape varieties permitted for planting in Alsace grand cru sites, along with Muscat, Gewürztraminer and Pinot gris.

 Australia and New Zealand

 In 1838 William Macarthur planted Riesling vines near Penrith in New South Wales.
 Riesling was the most planted white grape in Australia until the early 1990s when Chardonnay greatly increased in popularity.
-Riesling still flourishes in The Great Southern (in particular Mt Barker, Frankland River and Porongorup), Clare Valley, in particular the areas of Watervale and around the Polish Hill River, and the cooler Eden Valley and High Eden regions.
-The warmer Australian climate produces thicker skinned grapes, sometimes seven times the thickness of German grown grape.
-The grapes ripening in free drain soil composed of red soil over limestone and shale, producing a lean wine that as it matures produces toasty, honeycomb and lime aromas and flavors.
-It is common for Australian Rieslings to be fermented at low temperatures in stainless steel tanks with no oxidation of the wine and followed by earlier bottling.
+Riesling still flourishes in the Great Southern of Western Australia (in particular Mt Barker, Frankland River and Porongurup), and in South Australia in the Clare Valley, and particularly in the areas of Watervale and around Polish Hill River, and the cooler Eden Valley and High Eden.
+The warmer Australian climate produces thicker skinned grapes, sometimes seven times the thickness of German grown grapes.
+The grapes ripen in free draining soil composed of red soil over limestone and shale, producing a lean wine that, as it matures, produces toasty, honeycomb and lime aromas and flavors.
+It is common for Australian Rieslings to be fermented at low temperatures in stainless steel tanks with no oxidation of the wine, followed by earlier bottling.

 Australian Rieslings are noted for their oily texture and citrus fruit flavors in their youth and a smooth balance of freshness and acid as they age.
 The botrytized Rieslings have immense levels of flavor concentrations that have been favorably compared to lemon marmalade.

 Riesling was first planted in New Zealand in the 1970s and has flourished in the relatively cool climate of the Marlborough area and for late harvests in the Nelson region.
 In comparison to Australian Riesling, New Zealand produces lighter and more delicate wines that range from sweet to dry.
-Home of cool climate wines, Central Otago, has recently emerged as another area producing terroir driven wines.
+Central Otago, the home of cool climate wines, has recently emerged as another area producing terroir driven Rieslings.